spesmilo/electrum-protocol/docs/protocol-methods.rst

 **Result**

-  The fee in whole coin units (BTC, not satoshis) as a floating point number.
+  The feerate in BTC/kvB, as a floating point number.

 **Example Results**